JKirchartz/jkirchartz.github.com/_posts/2014-09-01-glitchy_3bit_dither.md

 tags: portfolio article art javascript
 ---

-I'd like to officially introduce my latest pet project, [Glitchy 3bit Dither][1], A project I started to help me emulate [glitch art][2].
+I'd like to officially introduce my most ambitious pet project, [Glitchy 3bit Dither][1], it's an in-browser emulation of [glitch art][2] techniques.
 In the past I've tried my hand at circuit bending, creatively short-circuiting and modifying physical devices.
 I've even played with [more][3] [traditional][4] [glitches][5], but was inspired to create my own software to do so after seeing [rumblesan][6].
 His [cuttr][7] project glitches images found on tumblr and posts them to another [tumblog][8], .
 I quickly set out and created a [python script][9] using PIL to start glitching images from instagram.
 I started writing the tumblr code, but I didn't like the lack of control, and I didn't really want to make a rumblesan clone.
 Besides, how can you create art without the artist's input?
-After seeing [caman.js][10], I knew I could do it in javascript, thanks to [canvas][11].
+After seeing [caman.js][10]\*, I knew I could do it in javascript, thanks to [canvas][11].
 During my research I found [3bitdither][12], forked it, and set out to [bend it to my will][13].

 # Glitches